Reading Arts Membership

 Proscenium Arch Format – Capacity 950 suitable for staged theatre shows and dance.

-The availability of formats is subject to programming and may incur additional charges if turnarounds between events are required.
+The availability of formats is subject to programming and may incur additional charges.
 Capacity may be reduced for sightlines and technical requirements.

 Downloads